Ameobea/homepage/src/blog/boolean-logic-with-neural-networks.md

 I suspect that part of this is due to the fact that the Ameo activation function is a good bit more complex than many other activation functions.
 The fact that the gradient switches direction multiple times - a key feature providing it much of its expressive power - makes it harder for the optimizer to find optimal solutions.
 Especially with low batch sizes or low learning rates, the function can get stuck at local minima.
 The Adam optimizer helps combat this problem by keeping track of the "momentum" of the parameters being optimized.
 This can allow it to escape local minima by trading off some short-term pain in the form of increased loss for the reward of a lower loss at the other side.

-For every target function I tested, the neuron was indeed about to learn it some percentage of the time.
+For every target function I tested, the neuron was able to learn it some percentage of the time.
 However, depending on the function and on the training hyperparameters chosen, the probability of success was anywhere from >95% to lower than 10%.
 For some like `!b`, the function has a very easy time learning it regardless of the parameters chosen to initialize it.
 For others, it has a harder time or only does well with very specific hyperparameters.

 For example, learning the conditional `if a then b else c` function had a success rate of 98% with a learning rate of 0.8, parameter initialization using a normal distribution with standard deviation 1.5, and the Adam optimizer.
 However, learning a different function has a <40% success rate until the standard deviation is decreased to 0.5 at which point it has a 80% success rate.